infoverload/snakegame/README.md

 # Snake!

-## A take on the classic snake game written in Rust
+## A take on the classic snake game written in Rust for learning purposes!